The Greatest Story Every Told About The Greatest Man That Ever Lived

 Law of Moses.
 This Law was enforced by the Pharisees, the religious leaders of the time who

 would constantly tell the people they were not doing this or that according to the Law.
-Since the
+Since

-now there was a new way of salvation, and that was through the sacrifice that Jesus would
+that now there was a new way of salvation, and that was through the sacrifice that Jesus would

 provide when he died on the cross.
 Therefore, he was asking the people to believe in him.
-When

-righteousness on our own.
-Jesus told the Jews, Pharisees, and us today, that we need to think
+we could attain righteousness on our own.
+Jesus told the Jews, Pharisees, and us today, that

-differently or repent of trying to do it on our own because we will not be able to.
-That's why he
+we need to think differently or repent of trying to do it on our own because we will not be able

-did it for us, he knew we couldn't do it.
+to.
+That's why he did it for us, he knew we couldn't do it.

 Believing that we are to repent of our sins produces two types of results.
 Arrogance and guilt.

-There are those that are in denial and think they have overcome their desire to sin, and therefore
+There are those that are in denial and think they have overcome their desire to sin, and

 Once we know who we are neither of these will happen.
 Once we realize that we will sin for the